 54. Interesting Facts About Red Pandas

-- The red panda is the only known nonprimate, which has the ability to test artificial sweeteners like aspartame.
+- The red panda is the only known nonprimate, which can test artificial sweeteners like aspartame.

 - A female red panda was found in a study of eating approximately 20,000 leaves in one day.

-- A red panda in Japan, which was named Futa, had the ability to stand on its hind legs at a time for ten seconds.
+- A red panda in Japan, which was named Futa, could stand on its hind legs at a time for ten seconds.

 - The red panda is also known by its other name “Firefox”, which is the trademark of the web browser Mozilla Firefox.